graphile/crystal/examples/forum/tutorial.md

 > **Note:** For an example of a much richer user profile/account/login schema, use [Membership.db](https://github.com/membership/membership.db/tree/master/postgres) as a reference.

 ### Registering Users
-The first step in a user’s lifecycle with our service is the registration flow.
 Before a user can log in, they need to have an account in our database.
 To register a user we are going to implement a Postgres function in PL/pgSQL which will create two rows.
-The first row will be the user’s profile inserted into `forum_example.person`.
-The second will be a user’s account inserted into `forum_example_private.person_account`.
+The first row will be the user’s profile inserted into `forum_example.person`, and the second will be an account inserted into `forum_example_private.person_account`.

-Before we define the function, we also want to accept plaintext passwords into this function, but hash them before inserting into `forum_example_private.person_account`.
-To do this we will need the Postgres [`pgcrypto` extension](https://www.postgresql.org/docs/9.6/static/pgcrypto.html).
-We will create it like so:
+Before we define the function, we know that we will want to hash the passwords coming into the function before inserting them into `forum_example_private.person_account`.
+To hash passwords we will need the Postgres [`pgcrypto`](https://www.postgresql.org/docs/9.6/static/pgcrypto.html) extension.
+To add the extension, just do the following:

 ```sql
 create extension if not exists "pgcrypto";
 ```

-The `pgcrypto` module should come with your Postgres distribution and gives us access to hashing functions like `crypt` and `gen_salt` which were specifically designed for hashing passwords.
+The `pgcrypto` extension should come with your Postgres distribution and gives us access to hashing functions like `crypt` and `gen_salt` which were specifically designed for hashing passwords.

 Now that we have added `pgcrypto` to our database, let us define our function: